FawazBinSaleem/oasisfajrwebsite/README.md

-Website is hosted via Gihub Pages with a custom domain: https://www.oasisfajircontracting.com
+Website is hosted via Github Pages with a custom domain: https://www.oasisfajircontracting.com